ebeck25/example/README.md

 # example
-Example repository for ECRI course
+Example repository for ECRI course 'Introduction to using Git and GitHub for software development'.